Raj-Bapat/Raj-Bapat/README.md

 I got hooked on programming when I was 12 years old, in just a few weeks, C++ felt like my second language.
 I got to the top 20 in my grade nationally in USA Computing Olympiad and even surprised myself having placed 6th in the nation in Virginia Tech High School Programming Contest!
 I have been in competitive programming contests for the last 8 years, this year as team captain and coach for my college's ICPC team.

-My passion for math and computer science started with algorithms (having skyrocked after my **_happenstance conversation with _the_ Donald Knuth_** at a Diwali party!) and has now morphed into delving (and going beyond) the depths of more CS/Math/EE fields from AI/ML & Data Mining to SIMD/AVX intrinsics-based acceleration for Molecular Computing.
+My passion for algorithms skyrocked after my **_happenchance conversation with the Professor Donald Knuth_** (at a Diwali party!) and has now morphed into delving (and going beyond) the depths of more CS/Math/EE fields from AI/ML & Data Mining to SIMD/AVX intrinsics-based acceleration for Molecular Computing.

 # :round_pushpin: What Am I Doing?
 - :clipboard: Currently, I am: